-Services Current service level Gaps to be addressed 2 Potential improvements (2022-25) Vitamin D supplementation Vitamin D supplementation is a pharmaceutical service commissioned by SEL CCG (Southwark borough) (latterly SEL ICB (Southwark Borough)).
+Services Current service level Gaps to be addressed Potential improvements (2022-25) Vitamin D supplementation Southwark pharmacies delivered 8,833 MAS contacts in 2020/2021, 19,462 in 2019/20, and 408 in 2018/19.
+It should be noted that, during 2020/21, the COVID-19 pandemic is likely to have suppressed both local health service provision and local health service demand.
+Vitamin D supplementation is a pharmaceutical service commissioned by SEL CCG (Southwark borough) (latterly SEL ICB (Southwark Borough)).
 The service includes registering mothers/carers and children on a client database so that they can receive the vitamin D card for subsequent supplies.
 Approximatively one-third (20) of Southwark community pharmacies are currently commissioned by NHS SEL CCG (latterly SEL ICB) to deliver vitamin D supplementation.
 No gap identified.
 It should be noted that, in 2020/21, the effects of the COVID-19 pandemic are likely to have impacted upon both vitamin D service provision and demand.
 Existing infrastructure and service provision are likely to meet current population needs.
 Review of 2021/22 service data may provide further insights into the impacts of the COVID-19 pandemic.

-1All pharmaceutical services included in this table are identified by the Health and Wellbeing Board as necessary services.
+&lt;sup>1All pharmaceutical services included in this table are identified by the Health and Wellbeing Board as necessary services.

-2These gaps refer to specific aspects of pharmaceutical services identified as currently not provided in Southwark, but which could, if provided (whether within Southwark or beyond), secure improvements or better access to pharmaceutical services in the Southwark area, either now or in the future.
+These gaps refer to specific aspects of pharmaceutical services identified as currently not provided in Southwark, but which could, if provided (whether within Southwark or beyond), secure improvements or better access to pharmaceutical services in the Southwark area, either now or in the future.
 However, all pharmaceutical services covered within the relevant regulations are currently provided in Southwark.

-3NHSE/I advises the commencement in early 2022 of newly commissioned Advanced Services covering smoking cessation, hypertension and hepatitis C services.
+NHSE/I advises the commencement in early 2022 of newly commissioned Advanced Services covering smoking cessation, hypertension and hepatitis C services.
 These services will be assessed in a subsequent Pharmaceutical Needs Assessment publication when service data becomes available.